harness/developer-hub/release-notes/continuous-integration.md

 ###### Early access features

 * Enable and configure Cache Intelligence in the Visual editor.
 (CI-8917)
    * The Cache Intelligence visual editor fields are behind the feature flag `CI_CACHE_INTELLIGENCE`.
-Contact [Harness Support](mailto:support@harness.io) to enable the feature.
    * You can enable and configure [Cache Intelligence](/docs/continuous-integration/use-ci/caching-ci-data/cache-intelligence) in the Pipeline Studio's Visual editor.
 Previously, you could only enable Cache Intelligence through the YAML editor.
 For more information, go to the [Cache Intelligence](/docs/continuous-integration/use-ci/caching-ci-data/cache-intelligence) documentation.
 This enhancement only applies to Harness Cloud build infrastructure.

 <!-- this change added the key and paths fields to the UI -->